anilipeksumer/anilipeksumer/README.md

 # Anıl İpeksümer

-### Backend Engineer
+### Computer Engineer | Backend Developer (3+ Years Experience)
-Software Engineer focused on high-performance backend systems and scalable architectures.
+Computer Engineering graduate with over 3 years of professional experience in building high-performance backend systems and scalable architectures.
 Expert in the **.NET ecosystem**, specializing in **Clean Architecture** and distributed systems.

 ---